Demi Rose Showcases Her Perky Assets & Shapely Midsection In Seaside Bikini Snap

 "Absolutely stunning," appraised a third supporter.
 "Most beautiful woman ever."

-Although her face was partially obscured by shadow, not to mention her flowing locks, she could be seen flashing a sweet smile with her plump lips while her visible eye pierced the camera’s lens.
+Although her face was partially obscured by shadow and her flowing locks, she could be seen flashing a sweet smile with her plump lips while her visible eye pierced the camera's lens.

-The Birmingham, England product’s scanty bikini top struggled to contain her sizable assets, allowing for an impressive display of cleavage and underboob.
+The Birmingham, England product's scanty bikini top struggled to contain her sizable assets, allowing for an impressive display of cleavage and underboob.
 Just below the minuscule garment, her bare navel was also visible.
-Demi’s bottoms, meanwhile, were of the high-waisted variety, featuring ultra-thin strings that hugged her hips tightly.
+Demi's bottoms were of the high-waisted variety, featuring ultra-thin strings that hugged her hips tightly.

 Just a few days prior to her recent posting, Demi dropped another doozy in the form of a close-up topless shot.